 There are ticket offices spread across all Sao Paulo train and metro stations.
 After entering the network, you can freely switch between metro and train throughout the greater Sao Paulo region, as long as you do not leave the station.
 Sometimes you do have to leave the station if you made a mistake and want to head back to where you came from

-If you will take the train or the metro frequently, it is easier to obtain a transport card, what can take a few days.
-The main public transportation cards are:
+If you will take the train or the metro frequently, it is easier to obtain a transport card.
+The main public transportation card now is called TOP: